functions-dev/func-e2e-tests/README.md

 Test: func-e2e-test-core-deploy-template

     A function template is defined in ./go for use testing templates from a remote repository.

-Test: func-e2e-test-remote-source
+Test: func-e2e-test-remote-deploy-source

-A function instance is defined in the root for deployment.
+    In the root is a funciton used to confirm that remote deploy from a function whose state is tracked in a remote git repository.